surifirstpin/biplus_documentation/docs/Model.md

 ### Syntax for login based filters:

 ## Derived Table
-Derived tables enables you to refine the
+Derived tables enables you to refine your data analysis more precisely

 Using BI+ you create your own set of derived custom table that doesn’t already exist in your database.
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/master/images/custom_table.png)